Inst 1065 (Schedule D) ⏬⏬

 Using the table structure provided by HTML, you can create a clear and organized representation of your Schedule D information.
 Each row (

-• or ) for important details like the date of acquisition and sale, description of the asset, cost basis, proceeds, and gain/loss.
+) will represent an individual transaction, with specific columns ( or ) for important details like the date of acquisition and sale, description of the asset, cost basis, proceeds, and gain/loss.
+Additional considerations:

 While the information required in Schedule D can be complex, following the provided instructions can simplify the process.
 It’s essential to ensure accuracy in reporting to avoid potential penalties or audits.
 Consulting a tax professional or utilizing tax software may be helpful, especially if you have numerous transactions or complex investment portfolios.